-Capabilities and data sources: Dataminr is an AI-based platform, partly owned by Twitter, that is used to monitor and track events and topics using social media posts.
+Capabilities & Data Sources: Dataminr is an AI-based platform, partly owned by Twitter, that is used to monitor and track events and topics using social media posts.
 The service uses an algorithm to filter through all publicly available posts made on a given day.
 Dataminr’s First Alert product provides users with breaking and urgent news alerts.
 Dataminr touts that its alerts can surface breaking news stories before any news source reports on it.

 Dataminr has access to:

-Capabilities and data sources: Voyager Labs (Voyager) claims its tools use traceless collection methods for social media networks, which allow a user to:
+Capabilities & Data Sources: Voyager Labs (Voyager) claims its tools use traceless collection methods for social media networks, which allow a user to:

-Reconstruct closed profiles based on publicly available information.
+Reconstruct closed profiles and closed Facebook groups based on publicly available information.